 Making full payments early or on time plays a large role in building your credit.
 Not using too much credit at one time ensures that you will be able to make monthly payments.
 It’s advised that your credit utilization, or the ratio of your credit card balance to your credit limit, stay below 30 percent.

 If you have poor credit, attempting to repair it can seem like a daunting task.
-In order to get it on the mend, you should apply for a credit card for bad credit.
-After you get said card, follow the steps below to raise your credit score from deplorable to satisfactory.
+In order to get it on the mend, you may want to apply for a credit card for designed for consumers with bad credit.
+After you get such a card, follow the steps below to raise your credit score from less-than-desirable to satisfactory.

-- Monitor your credit report - As mentioned previously, you should check your credit report often to track your progress and look for discrepancies.
+- Monitor your credit reports.
+As mentioned previously, you should check your credit reports often to track your progress and look for discrepancies.

 Having a good credit score is essential to receiving financial resources, such as loans.
 Not to mention other factors, including applying for a lease or financing your car, where your credit report comes into consideration.

-Furthermore, building up your credit helps you save money in the short-term and in the long run.
-People with good credit are less risky for lenders, meaning they typically pay cheaper deposits, fees and interest rates.
+Furthermore, building up your credit helps you save money in the short term and in the long run.
+People with good credit are less risky for lenders and, as a result, typically pay cheaper deposits, fees and interest rates.
 Make managing your credit score a priority today.